Penaz91/Glitch_Heaven/README.md

 ### Glitches Partially Implemented or that need BuxFixes/Testing:
-None At The moment
+- **Solid Help Glitch**: The help text will behave like a temporary platform

 ### Glitches Planned:
 - **Ledge Glitch:** if you go over a ledge, you don't fall.
 In order to fall you need to jump.
 - **Clip-on-command glitch**: Pressing down arrow makes you go through the platform you're standing on
-- **Solid Help Glitch**: The help text will behave like a temporary platform
 - **Screen Wrap Glitch:** Going over the screen edge makes you wrap at the other end

 ### Planned Features